mosaicml/streaming/streaming/vision/convert/README.md

     |   |── ...
     ```

 2. Run the [coco.py](coco.py) script as shown below with the minimalist arguments.
-The script converts the `train` and `val` dataset split into their own directory.
-For advanced users, you can look at the supported arguments for [coco.py](coco.py) and change according to your own needs.
+The script converts the `train` and `val` dataset splits into their own directories.
+For advanced use cases, please seet the supported arguments for [coco.py](coco.py) and modify as necessary.
     <!--pytest.mark.skip-->
     ```
     python coco.py --in_root <Above directory> --out_root <local or remote directory path to save output MDS shard files>